hassan-obeid/tr_b_causal_2020/references/organization/_05-Requirements.md

 - Need: What is the need being addressed?
 (1 min)
 Travel demand modelers wish and need to make causal inferences, but the field typically does not use techniques from the causal inference literature.

 - Our Solution (1 min):
-   - Provide a demonstration of using causal inference techniques in travel demand modeling context.
+Provide a demonstration of using causal inference techniques in travel demand modeling context.
-   - In particular, we demonstrate the causal inference workflow from Bratwaite and Walker (2018), with references to similar / equivalent ideas put forth by others, and with additional details from our experiences in this project.
+   - In particular, we demonstrate the causal inference workflow from Bratwaite and Walker (2018a), with references to similar / equivalent ideas put forth by others, and with additional details from our experiences in this project.
+   - We use data from Brathwaite and Walker (2018b), a study of traveler mode choice in the San Francisco Bay Area.
+   The setting is one related to large tech companies considering how they could reduce the driving mode-share of their employees by moving them closer to work.
 - Main message of the talk (1 min):
 Specify a causal graph, make sure the assumptions of that graph are not violated by one's data, and build one's model on the basis of the causal graph.